ABRASIVE MEDIA FOR SANDBLASTING EQUIPMENT

 Acrylic (Type V) Plastic Abrasive Grit is the softest plastic media used for ultra-sensitive surfaces while still providing an effective strip rate.
 Acrylic Plastic Abrasive Grit is the longest lasting and is used for aircraft surfaces and delicate parts.

 KramBlast Crushed Glass Grit is a silica-free, consumable abrasive that offers aggressive surface profiling and coatings removal.
 Manufactured from 100% recycled bottle glass, KramBlast Crushed Glass Grit produces a whiter, cleaner finish relative to mineral/slag abrasives.

 Steel Grit is an angular, carbon steel media designed for quick and effective removal of surface contaminants and coatings.
 Steel Grit is softer than other media and is less likely to fracture leaving an etched finish.

 Melamine (Type III) Plastic Abrasive Grit

-Melamine (Type V) Plastic Abrasive Grit is the hardest plastic media used for applications that require a high strip rate with damage to the sub-surface.
+Melamine (Type V) Plastic Abrasive Grit is the hardest plastic media used for applications that require a high strip rate without damage to the sub-surface.
 Melamine Plastic Abrasive is the perfect balance of speed and performance.